kahio-henrique/classification-model-for-gait-movements/README.md

-# classification-model-for-gait-movements
+# Training a Classification Model for Gait Movements

-This section focuses on training a machine learning model to classify gait movements, specifically in the context of physiotherapy for amputees.
-The classification is based on features extracted from gait cycles, aiming to support rehabilitation by identifying different movement patterns accurately.
+This project focuses on training a machine learning model to classify gait movements in the context of physiotherapy for amputees.
+The classification is performed using features extracted from gait cycles, with the goal of supporting rehabilitation by accurately identifying different movement patterns.